Once the leading alternative to Trump, turnover in the DeSantis team spells trouble

 "Successful campaigns have a team on day one that has worked together, that has experience in national politics and who has the trust of the candidate," he explained.

-Conant – who worked on Senator Marco Rubio's presidential campaign in 2016 — says a campaign that hits a reset button two or three or four times in the middle of the summer, isn't doing so because things are going well.
+Conant — who worked on Florida Sen. Marco Rubio's presidential campaign in 2016 — says a campaign that hits a reset button two or three or four times in the middle of the summer isn't doing so because things are going well.

 "It's really hard to change the trajectory of a presidential campaign in the middle of a presidential campaign simply because you're concentrating so much on incoming fire," he said.